KiaraGrouwstra/synthesis/README.md

 - why not concatenate i/o features directly to symbol features?
 - tanh activation: XCorrIO too, so for any LSTMs too?
 - how does batching work in the R3NN?
+- given the complexity limit of 13 ops on generation, did NSPS also limit complexity during synthesis?